 - ½ teaspoon vanilla extract

-- Zest of 1 large grapefruit (about 2 teaspoons), plus more for sprinkling on top of icing (optional)
+- 2 teaspoons grapefruit zest from 1 large grapefruit, plus more for sprinkling on top of icing (optional)

 - ¼ cup freshly squeezed grapefruit juice, strained

-- Store cookies in a tightly sealed container or ziptop bag.
-Cookies will keep at room temperature for up to a week
+- Cookies will keep at room temperature for up to a week

 - Adapted from Lidia Bastianich